eccentricdevotion/TARDIS/rift-manipulator.md

 # Rift Manipulator

-**Note:** The Rift Manipulator can only be obtained if the Skaro planet is enabled, and _map\_1983.dat_ is installed in the server’s main world folder, so that players can craft a Rift Circuit.
+**Note:** The Rift Manipulator can only be obtained if the Skaro planet is enabled.

 Permission: `tardis.rift`